Nockamixon Township, Pennsylvania

 Nockamixon Township is a township in Bucks County, Pennsylvania, United States.
 The population was 3,441 at the 2010 census.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 22.6 square miles (58.5 km^{2}), of which 22.2 square miles (57.5 km^{2}) is land and 0.4 square mile (1.0 km^{2}) (1.73%) is water.
 It is drained by the Delaware River, which separates it from New Jersey.
 The township's villages include Bucksville, Fehrtown, Ferndale, Frogtown, Harrow, Kintnersville (also in Durham Township), and Revere.

-Natural features include Beaver Creek, Cauffman Hill, Gallows Hill, Gallows Run, Haycock Creek, Lake Warren, Narrows Creek, The Narrows, and Tinicum Creek.
+Natural features include Beaver Creek, Cauffman Hill, Gallows Hill, Gallows Run, Haycock Creek, Lake Warren, Narrows Creek, The Narrows (Nockamixon Cliffs), and Tinicum Creek.